MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Doc_IsOpeningOfflineCopy** - Flag indicating that the offline copy of a document was opened

 - **Data_Doc_IsSyncBacked** - Flag indicating that an auto synced copy of the document exists on the computer

+- **Data_Doc_KnownFolderMoveStatus** - represents the signed-in user's known folder migration status in a given session.

 - **Data_Doc_LicenseCategory** - Indicates the license category of the user (EnhancedRFM, SubscriptionConsumer, Freemium, etc.)